mukil/dm4-eduzen-identity/README.md

-# DeepaMehta User Profiles Plugin
+# DeepaMehta 4 eduZEN Profile Plugin

 This plugin introduces a model to realize user profiles with a DeepaMehta "User Account".

-It adds "Display Name" and "Info" (HTML) to each DeepaMehta "User Account".
-If an "E-Mail"-Adress is not already part of a "User Account" type definition (mode), this plugin will do so in Migration1.
+It adds a "Display Name" and "Info" (HTML) topic to the DeepaMehta "User Account" type definition.

+If an "E-Mail"-Adress is not already part of that, this plugin will introduce this in Migration1.

 # Plugins History

+1.1.4-SNAPSHOT, Mar 01, 2014
+- Compatible with DM 4.2

 1.1.3-SNAPSHOT, Dec 09, 2013
 - Compatible with DM 4.1.3-SNAPSHOT